calyxir/calyx/tools/AreaExtract/README.md

 - Vivado, as hierarchical area synthesis reports
 - Yosys, as both IL and statistics files

-It can be installed using `uv pip install .` from the outermost `AreaExtract` directory.
+It can be installed using `uv tool install .` from the outermost `AreaExtract` directory.

 ## Usage